Around 53 ships sunk, 275 aircraft destroyed and more than 4,500 killed during Operation Hailstone

 The ghosts that haunt Chuuk Lagoon

 It was Jacques Cousteau and his film crew who first discovered the human remains of Japanese sailors.
-His film in 1969 Lagoon of Lost Ships explored the wreck of Truk Lagoon.
+His film in 1969 Lagoon of Lost Ships explored the wrecks of Truk Lagoon.

 At that time, many of the sunken ships were then still full of bodies.
 As more wreck divers brought attention to the dive site, Japan began recovery efforts.
 Most of the bodies have now been removed and returned to Japan for burial.
 But as noted above, a few still remain.

-All divers must respect these wrecks when the dive upon them.
-In fact the artifacts are protected.
-Whilst divers are allowed to penetrate the shipwrecks, they are forbidden from removing artifacts.
+All divers must respect these wrecks when diving.
+In fact the artefacts are protected.
+Whilst divers are allowed to penetrate the shipwrecks, they are forbidden from removing artefacts.

 Be warned, there are fines and a possible jail sentence await those who disobey these laws of Chuuk Lagoon.

 I hope you enjoyed this article about Ghost fleet of Truk Lagoon